 Audit Opinion: Check the appropriate box to indicate if the GPFS received an unqualified opinion from your auditors.
+A "qualified opinion" occurs when the auditor includes exceptions to the opinion that "The financial statements present fairly, in all respects, the financial position as of (date) and the results of the operations for the year ended, in conformity with accounting standards generally accepted in the United States."
+When no such exceptions are included, the opinion is considered "unqualified."
 If "qualified" is checked, please note in the context box the nature of the qualification.
-If the statements have not been audited, please check "Don't know" and note in the context box that the GPFS are unaudited.
+If the statements have not been audited, please check "Don't know OR in progress" and note in the context box that the GPFS are unaudited.